HackerYou/HYFallBootcamp2014/4-Wordpress/Week 7/Day 5/2-deploying_wordpress.md

 ##2.
 Export your local database.

 To export our local databse, we need to access our local phpMyAdmin.
-From MAMP/XAMPP, click "Open StartPage", then from the start page, click phpMyAdmin in the top bar.
+From MAMP, click "Open StartPage", then from the start page, click phpMyAdmin in the top bar.
+From XAMPP, click the "Admin" button to the right of MySQL.

 From phpMyAdmin, select your WordPress database from the sidebar, then click the "Export" tab.